okta/samples-android/custom-sign-in/README.md

 # Custom Sign In Example

-This example shows you how to use the [Okta AppAuth Library][] with [Okta Java Authentication SDK] to authenticate a user within application and how to work with [Okta Authentication API] using [Okta Java Authentication SDK] library.
+This example shows you how to use the [Okta OIDC Library][] with [Okta Java Authentication SDK] to authenticate a user within application and how to work with [Okta Authentication API] using [Okta Java Authentication SDK] library.
-Authentication is done by getting sessionToken by [Okta Java Authentication SDK] and process authenticate using [Okta AppAuth Library] within application without a browser ([Chrome Custom Tabs] []).
+Authentication is done by getting sessionToken by [Okta Java Authentication SDK] and process authenticate using [Okta OIDC Library] within application without a browser ([Chrome Custom Tabs] []).
 MFA (Multi Factor Authentication) and Recovery password are done by using [Okta Java Authentication SDK] library.

 ## Prerequisites